 Gueridon trolly / cart - A Cart or troll with rectangular table mounted on wheels with work spaces, shelves and a heating unit.

-Bitters - Liquors flavored with herbs, barks, roots etc. usually used as a cocktail flavoring agent.
+Bitters - Liquors flavoured with herbs, barks, roots etc. usually used as a cocktail flavouring agent.

-Cognac - Grape brandy produced in Frace Congnac region.
+Cognac - Grape brandy produced in France Congnac region.

 Liqueur - Sweet spirits made with re-distilled fruits or extracts.